 Celebrating 60 Years of EM Ireland: 1954-2014

-Founded as the Irish Council of the European Movement in Dublin on 11 January 1954, the original objective of the organisation was to advocate for Irish membership of the European Economic Community (EEC), as the EU was then known.
+Founded as the Irish Council of the European Movement in Dublin on 11 January 1954, the original objective of the organisation was to advocate for Irish membership of the European Economic Community (EEC), as the EU was then.
 This aim was achieved when Ireland formally joined the EEC in 1973.

 Since then, the mission and vision of EM Ireland has developed and evolved to reflect the priorities of our evolving relationship with both the EU and our European neighbours.